-I use to be hooked to a plethora of mobile apps, clouds, SaaS, and a smartphone.
+I use to be hooked to a plethora of mobile apps, clouds, and a smartphone.

-This was consuming too much of my time, attention, etc.
+This was consuming too much of my time and attention.

 This was in 2017.

-Since then, I got rid of my smartphone; I have been trying to figure how to do personal computing simply.
+Since then, I got rid of my smartphone and have been trying to figure how to do personal computing sanely.

 I have been documenting this transition on a log.

-My motivation for starting this weblog is to steer the conversation away from the idea that ‘there is no alternative’, which is also what my full time work is about.
+My motivation for starting this weblog is to steer the conversation away from the idea that “there is no alternative”, “it’s too late” et cetera, which is also what my full time work is about.

-I do research, mostly drawing from philosophical works, to try to figure out concepts, or a framework, to critique digital technologies; ‘to critique’ meaning to sieve through to improve (not to blame or reject).
+I do research, mostly drawing from philosophical works, to try to figure out concepts and frameworks to critique digital technologies; ‘to critique’ meaning to sieve through to improve (not to blame or reject).

 If you have questions, thoughts, or want to discuss the above feel free to email me at: yctct at yctct dot com

-If you want to receive an email when the book is published, send an email to book at yctct dot com - I’ll reply when the book is out.
+If you want to receive an email when the book is out, send an email to book at yctct dot com (I’ll reply to your email when the book is available).